 Casting a ballot in person

-In Maine, you can request, complete and submit an absentee ballot all at once at a designated location, such as your county clerk’s office, from Oct.
-5 to Oct.
-30. You can vote in person at the polls on Election Day, Nov.
+In Wyoming you can request, complete and submit an absentee ballot all at once at a designated location, such as your county clerk’s office, from Sept.
+18 to Nov.
+2, though dates may vary by county.
+You can vote in person at the polls on Election Day, Nov.
 3. Be sure to check your voting location ahead of time.

 You’ll be required to show identification if you’re a first-time voter who didn’t provide identification during registration.
 Wearing a mask to vote in person is recommended.

 If you received a ballot in the mail but decide you want to vote in person, you can — but you may be required to take an additional action, such as surrendering your ballot, signing an affidavit or casting a provisional ballot.
 Contact your local election officials for details.

 You can visit Wyoming’s election website for more details on voting.
 If you have any questions or issues or need to check the status of your provisional ballot contact your local elections officials.

 Want to learn how to register to vote or vote by mail?
 You can with different choices.